 So we divided our ‘Best places to visit in Guatemala’ chapter into a few smaller parts, like best cities and towns, Mayan ruins in Guatemala, Guatemala beaches and a few natural highlights.

-Either scroll through the entire guide or use the Table of Contents to find what you need to know!
+Keep scrolling through the guide to find what you need to know!

 We listed the best cities to visit in Guatemala in this list.